March 19, 2025 | By: Emily Dundee

 • Ahrefs: Offers extensive data on keyword difficulty, search volume, and competitive analysis.

-• SEMrush: Excellent for discovering related keywords and analyzing your competitors’ strategies.
+• SEMrush: Great for identifying related keywords and analyzing competitor strategies.

 • Ubersuggest: A user-friendly tool that provides keyword suggestions, search volume, and more.